amethyst/bracket-lib/README.md

 If you'd like to see a functional roguelike that uses `rltk_rs`, check out [Rusty Roguelike](https://github.com/thebracket/rustyroguelike).
 It was built for the 2019 */r/roguelikedev does the complete roguelike tutorial* event, and implements the [TCOD Tutorial](http://rogueliketutorials.com/tutorials/tcod/) - but using RLTK.
 It started out as the home of this project, which was then spun off into a separate crate.

-**NEW**: You can read a tutorial series on writing a Roguelike with this library at: [http://bfnightly.bracketproductions.com/rustbook/](http://bfnightly.bracketproductions.com/rustbook/)
+You can read a tutorial series on writing a Roguelike with this library at: [http://bfnightly.bracketproductions.com/rustbook/](http://bfnightly.bracketproductions.com/rustbook/)

+A note on `winit`: The API changed on Friday, and I had to push out 0.5.15 to work with it.
+I woke up this morning (1/6) to find the API had changed back, so 0.5.16 uses that.
+You may need to `cargo update` to make it work.
+Sorry about the mess.

 ## Running the examples